simonamtoft/warcraft-major-character-analysis/README.md

 python text_analysis.py -s wowhead
 ```

-We can also compute sentiments by ....
+We can also compute sentiments for character quotes and wowhead user comments, and perform time-series analysis, which is done in `Sentiment Analysis.ipynb`.

 ## References